dakhama-mehdi/RDP-BruteForce-Blocker/README.md

 - 5 for specific failure types (e.g., user does not exist)
 - History 24 hours to detect Slows attacks

-Lightweight, flexible, and designed to stand out from traditional solutions.

 ## Features

 - Detect brute force attacks using Event ID 4625